lepture/mistune/README.md

 </div>

+> [!NOTE]
+>
+> I’ve released [Wenmode](https://github.com/lepture/wenmode), a new Markdown parser inspired by the lessons learned from Mistune.
+>
+> Wenmode focuses on fast CommonMark-style parsing, explicit rule composition, mdast-compatible AST output, safe HTML defaults, streaming output, and pluggable renderers.
+>
+> In the current benchmark suite, Wenmode’s core Markdown-to-HTML path is about 1.5-1.8x as fast as Mistune across the tested documentation corpora.
+See the [benchmark results](https://wenmode.lepture.com/benchmarks/) for the exact setup and numbers.

 ## Paid plugins

 You can ask me to create a custom mistune plugin or directive for your needs with GitHub sponsor